truebit/xUnique/README.md

 -------------

 The [change log](https://github.com/truebit/xUnique/releases)
 contains the list of changes and latest version information of each version.
-Please use `Latest Release` for production environment.
+Please download `Latest Release` for production environment usage.

 ## How to use
 --------------